sphinx-doc/sphinx/doc/builders.rst

 .. module:: sphinx.builders.intl
 .. class:: MessageCatalogBuilder

-   This builder produces a message catalog file for each reST file or subdirectory.
+   This builder produces gettext-style message catalos.
+Each top-level file or subdirectory grows a single ``.pot`` catalog template.

-   See the documentation on :ref:`internationalization <intl>` for further reference.
+   See the documentation on :ref:`intl` for further reference.

    Its name is ``gettext``.